 At random, the children in the study were given any of three doses of somapacitan (0.04 mg/kg, 0.08 mg/kg, or 0.16 mg/kg per week) or 0.034 mg/kg of Norditropin per day.
 This continued for a period of about 26 weeks.

-How well each of the doses of the persistent growth hormone compared to the once-daily treatment depended on the size.
+How well each of the doses of the persistent growth hormone compared to the once-daily treatment performed, depended on the size.

 The 0.04 mg/kg and 0.08 mg/kg doses led to 8.0 cm and 10.9 cm mean annualized height velocity respectively.
 The 0.16 mg/kg dose resulted in 12.9cm improvement.
 By comparison, the mean annualized height velocity for the Norditropin group was 11.4 cm.

-Difference in height velocity between the recombinant HGH and somapacitan at the latter’s two higher doses wasn’t significant.
+The difference in height velocity between the recombinant HGH and somapacitan at the latter’s two higher doses wasn’t significant.

 Relief for children with growth hormone deficiency